kubernetes/enhancements/keps/sig-storage/0034-20190124-local-persistent-volumes.md

 * The paths to the mount points are always consistent, even across reboots or when storage is added or removed.
-* The paths are backed by a filesystem (block devices or raw partitions are not supported for the first phase)
+* The paths are backed by a filesystem
 * The directories have appropriate permissions for the provisioner to be able to set owners and cleanup the volume.

 #### Local volume management

-Local PVs are statically created and not dynamically provisioned for the first phase.
+Local PVs are statically created and not dynamically provisioned.
 To mitigate the amount of time an administrator has to spend managing Local volumes, a Local static provisioner application will be provided to handle common scenarios.
 For uncommon scenarios, a specialized provisioner can be written.